May Fourth Movement: Background

 Oxford University historian Rana Mitter observed that the "atmosphere and political mood that emerged around 1919 are at the center of a set of ideas that has shaped China's momentous twentieth century."
 The Qing dynasty had disintegrated in 1911, marking the end of thousands of years of imperial rule, and ushered a new era in which political power nominally rested with the people, but Confucianism still had a profound influence on social and political relations.
 After the death of President Yuan Shikai in 1916, China became dominated by warlords who were concerned with building political power and rival regional armies.
 The government in Beijing could do little to counter foreign influence and control.
 Chinese Premier Duan Qirui's signing of the secret Sino-Japanese Joint Defence Agreement in 1918 enraged the Chinese public when it was leaked to the press, and sparked a student protest movement that laid the groundwork for the May Fourth Movement.
 The March 1st Movement in Korea in 1919, the Russian Revolution of 1917, continued defeats by foreign powers and the presence of spheres of influence further inflamed Chinese nationalism among the emerging middle class and cultural leaders.
+The news of the March 1st Movement influenced many different Chinese intellectuals and students to look at this Movement more carefully.
+What these intellectuals saw was an example of a mass resistance against imperialism.
+This scale of protest has contributed to a growing nationalist sentiment in China.
+Inspiring many similar forms of political out speak and mobilization.

 Leaders of the New Culture Movement blamed traditional Confucian values for the political weakness of the nation.
 Chinese nationalists called for a rejection of traditional values and the adoption of Western ideals of "Mr. Science" and "Mr. Democracy" in place of "Mr. Confucius" in order to strengthen the new nation.
 These iconoclastic and anti-traditional views and programs have influenced China's politics and culture to the present day.

 Twenty-One Demands

-The twenty-one demands were a set of proposals presented by the Ōkuma Shigenobu government to the Yuan Shikai administration in hopes of expanding Japanese affairs in China.
-The demands consisted of a variety of economic, territorial and power-hungry provisions.
-An important component of these demands were in regards to Chinese territory.
-These included intentions for expanding Japanese interests in southern Manchuria, eastern Mongolia, in addition to the confirmation of Japan's seizure of German ports in China's Shandong province.
+The twenty-one demands were a set of proposals presented by the Ōkuma Shigenobu government to the Yuan Shikai administration in hopes of expanding Japanese power in China.
+The demands consisted of a variety of economic and territorial provisions.
+These included the expansion of Japanese interests in southern Manchuria and eastern Mongolia, in addition to the confirmation of Japan's seizure of German ports in China's Shandong province.

-In early 1915, Japan's submission of the twenty-one demands were revealed to the Chinese public, causing an increase in political tension and frustration towards Japan.
-In light of these revelations, the Chinese press became very critical towards Japan, and Chinese citizens' views of Japan soured.
+In early 1915, Japan's submission of the twenty-one demands were revealed to the Chinese public, causing an outbreak of anti-Japanese sentiment in China, particularly in the Chinese press.
 The twenty-one demands ultimately added fuel to the rising tensions between the two countries, playing an important role in triggering the impending May Fourth Movement.